S k i l l

 x6 is the square of x3.
 (Lesson 13: Exponents.)

-But that quadratic has the same constants -- 3, 2, − 1 -- as the one above.
-In a sense, it is the same quadratic only with a different argument.
+But that quadratic has the same constants—3, 2, − 1—as the one above.
+We say that it is the same quadratic only with a different argument.
 For it is the constants that distinguish a quadratic.

-Now, since the quadratic with argument x can be factored as
+Now, since the quadratic with argument x can be factored in this way:

 3x² + 2x − 1 = (3x − 1)(x + 1),

-then the quadratic with argument x3 is factored in the same way:
+then the quadratic with argument x3 is factored the same way:

 3x6 + 2x3 − 1 = (3x3 − 1)(x3 + 1).